-This easy homemade lemon curd uses eggs to thicken it.
+This easy lemon curd recipe uses eggs to thicken it.
 The end result is a luscious, thick and smooth curd.
-It’s the perfect addition to cakes, pies, pancakes, yoghurt and ice cream.

 It's wonderful over ice cream or swirled in yoghurt too.

-The ingredients are simple, there are only 4!
+The ingredients are simple in this homemade lemon curd recipe, there are only 4!
 Eggs, lemons, sugar and salted butter.
 If you don't have salted butter, adding in a pinch of salt will bring you to a grand total of 5 ingredients.

 I use the 3 egg yolks and 1 whole egg.
 The remaining egg whites can be saved to be used another time, for a pavlova or something.
-Egg whites freeze very well (unlike egg yolk!)
+Egg whites freeze very well.

 Because the eggs are thickener in the curd, it's important to control the temperature when cooking them.
 It's not hard to do, the curd is just cooked over a double boiler so that eggs don't accidentally scramble.